 Organizations applying for tax-exempt status must submit two applications: First, if they have not previously received an Employer Identification Number, they must apply for one.

 Second, to be recognized as exempt under section 501(a), most organizations must file an application for recognition of exemption with the IRS.
-Most organizations applying for exemption under section 501(a) (other than section 501(c)(3)) use Form 1024.
+Most organizations applying for exemption under section 501(a) (other than sections 501(c)(3) or 501(c)(4)) use Form 1024.
 Form 1024 has instructions and checklists to help you provide the information required to process your application.
-The IRS will not process an incomplete application.

 The IRS will recognize an organization as tax-exempt if it meets the requirements of the Internal Revenue Code.
 See Types of Tax-Exempt Organizations and Publication 557 , Tax-Exempt Status for Your Organization, for more information.